TLCLauraB/python-api-challenge/README.md

 I received help and support from my fellow Data Vis classmates via our Discord Server (both through voice chat and text), as well as our class-provided Slack Channel.
 I regularly attend both before- and after-class Office Hours to engage the materials with the Instructor and TAs.

 I rewatched several of the classes from Module 5 using the Zoom recordings found at BSC > Zoom > Cloud Recordings.
-In conjunction with that, I re-reviewed the Module 5 Instructor Demos provided through GitLab.
+In conjunction with that, I re-reviewed the Module 5 Instructor Demos provided through GitLab.In particular, Module 5.1 Scaterplots and Module 5.3 Fits and Regression.

 What are:<br />
 `# Test for Success`